-Rules for the acceptable use of information assets should be identified, documented and implemented.
-Where these are held on or accessed through a computer system, the University's Regulations and Policies applying to all users of University ICT facilities is available from the University website1.
+Where information assets are held on or accessed through a computer system, the University's Regulations and Policies applying to all users of University ICT facilities apply.
+This is available from the University website.

 Information security risk assessments should be repeated periodically and carried out as required during the operational delivery and maintenance of the College's infrastructure, systems and processes.